Pave the Way to a Great Impression

 Creasy says applying StreetPrint on new asphalt is preferred, but can be done on existing asphalt as long as the underlying foundation is in good shape and the asphalt is free of cracks.
 He also cautions that Sleepy Hollow Associates only performs the texturing process.
 “Although we would love to help, we are not a paving company,” says Creasy.
 “If new asphalt is needed, customers need to contact the paving company of their choice to have a new layer of asphalt installed.”

 Overall, asphalt texturing is resistant to oil, grease and gas.
 However, it is advisable to remove any spots as soon as possible by using a mild degreaser, scrubbing the area with a stiff brush and following with a high-volume, low-pressure rinse.
+Contact professional contractors that can handle your Driveway Paving NJ all over New Jersey.

 If you’re curious to see what your asphalt driveway could look like with an added texture, visit www.streetprint.com, click the Solutions tab and choose Residential, then Design Your Driveway.